 Hong Kong Park

-What surprised us about Hong Kong, is how easy it was to find green spaces.
-Aside from several “country parks” or nature reserve, Hong Kong city also boasts quite a few city parks where the green of trees creates an interesting contrast with the backdrop of modern skyscrapers.
+What surprised us about Hong Kong is how easy it was to find green spaces.
+Aside from several “country parks” or nature reserves, Hong Kong city also boasts several city parks where the green trees create an interesting contrast with the backdrop of modern skyscrapers.

-I had actually really wanted to visit the latter but because it wasn't open yet when we got there and Boyfriend didn't feel like waiting while it was so humid and we were so jet-lagged, it'll be for some other time.
+I had really wanted to visit the latter, but it wasn't open when we got there, and my former partner didn't feel like waiting while it was so humid and we were so jet-lagged, so it'll be for some other time.

-Good to know is that Hong Kong Park is right by the Peak Tram Kennedy Road Station from where you can take the tram up Victoria Peak, probably Hong Kong's most famous mountain.
+It’s good to know the park is right by the Peak Tram Kennedy Road Station.
+You can take the tram from here up Victoria Peak, probably Hong Kong's most famous mountain.

 Bank of China Tower

 The Bank of China Tower is nothing more than a 70-story office building of which the shape was inspired by bamboo.
-I came across it several times while researching things to see in Hong Kong and while impressive, the city is so full of cool modern skyscraper that I wouldn't say this one is a must.
+I came across it several times while researching things to see in Hong Kong.
+While it is impressive, the city is so full of cool modern skyscrapers that I wouldn't say this one is a must-see.

 Lan Kwai Fong

 Lan Kwai Fong is one of the many places to visit in Hong Kong for foodies.
-It's a street known for its high concentration of restaurants and clubs.
-It can get really busy here in the evenings when all the lights make the street look more inviting.
+The area is known for its high concentration of restaurants and clubs.
+It can get really busy in the evenings when all the lights make the street look more inviting.

 Mid-level escalators

-The Central-mid-level escalators are a must on any first-time visitors list to Hong Kong.
-It's basically a combination of 20 escalators and 3 inclined moving walkways that form the longest covered outdoor escalator system in the world.
+The Central-mid-level escalators are a must-try for any first-time visitors to Hong Kong.
+It's a combination of 20 escalators, and 3 inclined moving walkways that form the world's longest-covered outdoor escalator system.

 It's 800 meters long and goes 135 meters up from Queen’s Road Central to Conduit Road.
 Riding it entirely one-way takes 20 to 25 minutes.

-They're supposed to be operational every day from 10 a.m. until midnight but when we were there, they were closed off for renovation.
+They're supposed to be operational every day from 10 a.m. until midnight.
+But they were closed off for renovation when we were there.
 We couldn't even see (or photograph) them.

 Western Market

-We stumbled upon Western Market while heading towards the water and decided to have a look inside as the red Edwardian-style building intrigued us.
-What we found were shops and cafes and we later learned there's a ballroom on the top floor of the market.
+While heading towards the water, we stumbled upon Western Market and decided to look inside as the red Edwardian-style building intrigued us.
+We found shops and cafes, and we later learned there was a ballroom on the top floor of the market.

-The Western Market is the oldest surviving market building in the city but it was originally built as an extension of an already existing food market.
-The original market or South Block dates back to 1844 while the North Block (now Western Market) wasn't opened until 1906.
+The Western Market is Hong Kong’s oldest surviving market building.
+But it was originally built as an extension of an already existing food market.
+The original market, or South Block, dates back to 1844, while the North Block (now Western Market) wasn't opened until 1906.

-Because of the good state the North Block was in, it was declared a monument and renovations were planned.
-When those renovations were finished in 1991, the building reopened as the “Western Market”, now a shopping complex with a wedding venue at its top floor.
+Because of the good state the North Block was in, it was declared a monument, and renovations were planned.
+When they were finished in 1991, the building reopened as the “Western Market,” now a shopping complex with a wedding venue on its top floor.

 Central and Western District Promenade

-From the Western Market, it's a quick few steps to the Central and Western District Promenade.
-It's a 600 meter-long promenade that includes a grassy area and a playground for kids.
+It's a quick few steps from the Western Market to the Central and Western District Promenade.
+It's a 600-meter-long promenade with a grassy area and a playground for kids.

 Researching it now that I'm writing this post, I realize we might have only walked west of the promenade – or at least of the popular part of the promenade – as we just followed the path along the water to the Sun Yat Sen Memorial Park.